exasol/virtual-schemas/doc/developer_guide/faq.md

 Find equivalents for the source datatypes.
 When there is no exact match, pick the closest one and be prepared to convert data in the push-down request.

-## What Kind of Activity can I Build Into the `REFRESH` Request Implementations?
+## What Kind of Activity can I Build Into the `REFRESH` Request Implementation?

 Generally, the steps are very similar to a [`CREATE`](#what-kind-of-activity-can-i-build-into-the-create-request-implementations) request.